fpco/inline-c/README.md

   ...
 ```

-Note that currently @cabal repl@ is not supported, because the C code
+Note that currently `cabal repl` is not supported, because the C code is
-is not compiled and linked appropriately.
+not compiled and linked appropriately.
+Type-checking will still be
+performed, so `cabal repl` can still be used to develop.

 See `sample-cabal-project` for a working example.

-If we were to compile the above manaully we could do
+If we were to compile the above manually we could do

 ```
 $ ghc -c Main.hs